Pepper-Man/h2_h3_scenario_patcher/README.md

 Converts data from an exported H2 scenario and transplants it into your ported H3 scenario!

 # Currently converts:
-- H2 multiplayer starting location to H3 respawn point scenery.
+- H2 multiplayer starting locations to H3 respawn point scenery.
 Includes team data.
 - Weapon palette and placements.
 Weapon palette references will attempt to automatically use existing H3 weapon tags where applicable.
 Grenades included.
 - All scenery types and placements, including variant names.
 Scenery type filepaths still use the H2 filepaths - change the path(s) in Guerilla once you have ported the item(s)!
 - All trigger volumes, including names